jordansprojects/MiscellaneousVerilogLogicGates/README.md

 # SomeVerilogLogicGates

-Some logic gates written in verilog with a prospective test bench for each.
+Some logic gates written in verilog with a test bench for each.

+Gates so far:

 * Half-Adder
 * ALU